-All this experience came to bear when my neighbor gave me a large sawmill blade, and I didn’t even pause to think of painting a picture on it.
+All this experience came to bear when my neighbor gave me a 52″ diameter sawmill blade.

-Instead, I thought, ‘How can I use it to make a round picture that retains the saw blade’s metallic qualities?’
+I immediately thought, ‘How can I use it to make a round picture that retains the saw blade’s metallic qualities?’

-But the tool steel was so hard that it took no time at all to abandon the idea.
+However, the tool steel was so hard; it took little time to abandon the idea.

-Then, I thought about coloring different sections of the design and attempted to coat the surface with brass.
+Next, I thought about coloring different areas and attempted to coat the surface with fused brass.

-It may have been possible with the proper flux, an even heat, and lots of practice, but at this point, I had none of these.
+It may have been possible with the proper flux, an even heat, and enough practice, but at this point, I had none of these.

 It didn’t take long for me to put two and two together, and a new technique was born for me.

-That first piece of metal saw blade art was not particularly colorful though it had some subtle blues.
+I called that first piece of saw blade art ‘Circle of Fire.’
+It wasn’t particularly colorful but had some nice subtle blues.